themartiancompany/seamless-transactions-infinite-possibilities-hackaton/development-livestreams.md

 # Hackaton development livestreams

-In this document I'm gathering the Life and DogeOS public development video livestreams related to the hackaton work.
+In this document I'm gathering the Life and DogeOS public development video livestreams strictly related to the hackaton work.
+A meaningful amount DogeOS and Life development livestream spent still working on the same hackaton projects have been made available since mid-2024.

 I'd like to make the readers aware in case the videos were to disappear for any reason independent from my will